Generalized forms of types N = 1, 2 and higher gauge theory: Generalized forms and gauge theory

 The set $\mathbf{G}_{(N)}$ then forms a Lie group, with product and inverse formally given by \eqref{gg-1} and \eqref{g-1} with subscripts $(1)$ and $(0)$ replaced by $(N)$ and $(N-1)$, respectively.
 Then for $N=2$, taking $h_{(1)} = \mu'+ \nu\xi$ (with $\mu'$ a $\mathfrak{g}$-valued 1-form and $\nu$ a 2-form) yields

-Generalized gauge transformations, implemented by right-multiplication with elements of $\mathbf{G}_{(N)}$ \cite{2001 NR, 2013 R}, retain the structural form of their ordinary counterparts.
-Their explicit expressions for the two lowest types are as follows. \begin{itemize} \item[(1)] \textbf{Case $N=1$.} Under transformation by $g_{(1)}$ as in \eqref{g-11},
+Generalized gauge transformations, implemented by right-multiplication with elements of $\mathbf{G}_{(N)}$ \cite{2001NR,2013R}, retain the structural form of their ordinary counterparts.
+For the two lowest types one has: \begin{itemize} \item For $N=1$: Under transformation by $g_{(1)}$ as in \eqref{g-11},